Nonparabolic dispersion of charge carriers in CsPbI$_3$ in the orthorhombic phase: The non-parabolic dispersion and the corrugation effect

 Figure~\ref{fig:DispersionDependences} shows that, when the upper and lower conduction subbands approach the high-symmetry points of the Brillouin zone surface, they become degenerate.
 The upper valence subbands exhibit similar behavior.
 The convergence of the subbands is accompanied by an increase in the degree of nonparabolicity.
 This behavior can, in principle, be described using the $\mathbf{k \cdot p}$ method near the respective point of the Brillouin zone.
 However, in our case, more precise results are given by the DFT calculations.

-Here, we propose a model that allows one to describe the dispersion dependences in a large range of wave vectors up to the Brillouin zone boundary.
-The model is based on a phenomenological formula for the kinetic energy of a quasiparticle with an effective mass, which is parametrically dependent on the wave vector:
+Here, we propose a model that allows one to describe the dispersion dependences in a large range of wave vectors, up to the Brillouin zone boundary in most the cases.
+The model is based on a phenomenological formula for the kinetic energy of a quasiparticle with an effective mass, which is parametrically dependent on the wave vector,